Exercise Overview

 What Is This?#

-Project Threshold is an 8-hour tabletop exercise where participants explore how AI adoption will affect major industries of the US economy over the next 2–4 years.
-You'll step into the shoes of an industry leader, make strategic decisions in response to evolving scenarios, and discover how those decisions ripple across the broader economy.
+Project Threshold V7.5 is a tabletop exercise that explores how AI adoption will affect major industries of the US economy over the next 2–4 years.
+You step into the shoes of an industry leader, make strategic decisions in response to evolving scenarios, and discover how those decisions ripple across the broader economy.

 The goal is not to "win" — it's to build intuition about AI's economic effects and test what strategies hold up under realistic pressure.